davwheat/nsg-cell-database/README.md

 ### Repository structure

-> ⚠️ **The full cell list is generated automatically and should not be edited directly.
-Changes made directly to this file will not be accepted.**
+> ⚠️ **The merged cell lists are generated automatically and should not be edited directly.
+Changes made directly to any files in the `merged` directory will not be accepted.**

 The cell list is generated from individual files within the `fragments` folder.